 Contributing

-The code is hosted on github at http://github.com/stefanfoulis/django-filer/ and is fully open source.
+The code is hosted on github at http://github.com/divio/django-filer/ and is fully open source.
 We hope you choose to help us on the project!
-More about how to contribute can be found on the wiki.
+More information on how to contribute can be found in contributing.